N. S. Bendre: Awards and honours

 In 1955, Bendre received the National Award from the Lalit Kala Akademi for his work, Thorn.
 In 1969, he received the Padma Shri award and in 1992, he received the Padma Bhushan award.
 In 1974, he received the fellowship of the Lalit Kala Academy.
 In 1984, the Visva Bharati University conferred him the Aban-Gagan Award and Madhya Pradesh state government conferred him the Kalidas Samman (1986–87).

+Bendre received numerous accolades from institutional, state, and national bodies: